rfreemo/accelerator-aem-work-with-assetsview/modules/m2-metadata_search/metadata-search.md

 7. Experiment with natural language searches to explore the limits of the contextual search.

    > It is possible to add a custom filter to the search, for example the photoshop:City.
 We will not do this as it is a central configuration that we cannot change without conflict on the training system.
 In reality it will be managed by an administrator, or power user.
 You should just remember that configuration of search filters is possible, and straightforward in most cases.

+#### The Search Challenge - Where is a result stored?

+Search all assets for the term _surfing_.
+Choose an interesting image and identify two quick ways to find where that image is stored, i.e. in which folder, without manually browsing through the folder structure, or using _switch view_.